sbehnfeldt/eduonix-wordpress-theme-cleancut/notes.md

 ## Lesson 57) Website HTML Template Part B
 Styled the static mock-ups from Lesson 56.
 Again, the mock-ups (and the styling) are external to this repo.

+## Lesson 58) Website HTML Template Part C
+Added CSS animations to static mock-ups.
+Still, all work continues to be external to this repo.